MarkusMcNugen/docker-sftp/README.md

   - Directory names at the end will be created under user's home directory with write permission, if they aren't already present.
 - Config volume
-  - Mount /config to a host directory to perform custom configuration of ssh and fail2ban
+  - Mount /config to a host directory to perform custom configuration of ssh and fail2ban.
+May need to chmod or chown the files before reading or writing to the config or logs.
 - Mount volumes
   - The users are chrooted to their home directory, so you can mount the volumes in separate directories inside the user's home directory